rails/rails/guides/source/active_record_multiple_databases.md

 multiply the number of connections you have since Rails uses the model class name for the connection specification name.

-Now that we have the `database.yml` and the new model set up it's time to create the databases.
+Now that we have the `database.yml` and the new model set up, it's time to create the databases.
 Rails 6.0 ships with all the rails tasks you need to use multiple databases in Rails.

 You can run `bin/rails -T` to see all the commands you're able to run.
 You should see the following: